cu-swe4s-fall-2023/assignment-2-python-refresher-lwhitm1/README.md

 # python-refresher

 # Description
 - This project is part of my Software Engineering for Scientists class at CU Boulder.
-Most recent update is due to assignment 3.
+Most recent update is due to assignment 4.

+    - My_utils.py has new functionality!
+We can now calculate mean, median, and standard deviation.

+        - Note: print_fires.py can handle using these operations.
+Pass the operation (mean, median, dev) that you would like to perform on the list returned from get_column using --operation.

     - Run run.sh to run print_fires.py which returns a list/array of the number of forest fires in the USA as integers.

         - Note: run.sh can handle command line arguments!
 Currently run.sh has three examples of usage (One that works and two that throw errors.)